TOP

 Press the Spacebar key to enable fast forward.
 Press it again to disable it.

 Is fast forward not fast enough or not slow enough for you?
 You can adjust the speed of fast forward in Settings.
-It's found by clicking on Settings > Frame Throttle > Maximum Run Speed.
+It's found by clicking on Settings > Frame Throttle > Fast Foward Rate.

 Rewind